Toyota HiAce: Fifth generation (H200; 2004)

+In April 2022, Toyota Indonesia replaced the 2.5 L Euro 2 2KD-FTV engine with the 3.0 L 1KD-FTV.
+Power is rated at 136 PS at 3400 rpm and 30.6 kgm of torque at 1200-2400 rpm.

 On Japan's list of the most commonly stolen vehicles, as of November 2008, the HiAce resides in the first place.
 Because of a lack of a theft immobilizer, it is fairly easy to steal a HiAce, as opposed to much more valuable SUVs and sports cars, which have more sophisticated theft deterrent systems.

-Following the launch of the H300 series, the H200 series continues to be sold in certain markets as of April 2020, including in Japan, Philippines, Pakistan, Malaysia, Singapore, Indonesia and New Zealand.
+Following the launch of the H300 series, the H200 series continues to be sold in certain markets as of April 2020, including in Japan, Philippines, Pakistan, Malaysia, Singapore, South Africa, Bangladesh, Sri Lanka, Indonesia, Egypt and Kuwait.
 In 2020, Toyota Philippines introduced a variant of the H200 Commuter Van called the Hiace Cargo, which removes the rear seats but retains rear air conditioners and rear windows.

 RegiusAce

 The second generation of the RegiusAce was completely restyled.
 Transmission choices are a 5-speed manual transmission or a 4-speed automatic, with the gearshift lever integrated into the instrument panel so as to allow front seat passengers access to the rear of the vehicle from the inside.
 A moderate restyle was completed in November 2005.
 It was discontinued in 2020 due to integration of all Toyota stores across Japan.